Djidam/macro-talk/MacroTalk/readme.txt

 I wish I could go outside right now \ Must...
 Leave...
 Building...[/i]

+Clearing WayPoint/Pin command

+MacroTalk added a command to allow you to clear your WayPoint easilly.
+Use /clearwaypoint or /cwp to do the trick."

 Text substitutions

 MacroTalk offers a variety of substitutions in addition to %t of the default UI.
 Substitutions are prioritized by the length of the code; longer codes are processed first.
 This means that %tl will be processed before %t.
 The codes are case-insensitive so %Tl is equivalent to %tL.